Senni2127u/emudeck-manual/docs/tricks/azahar.md

 To clear the shader cache:

-1. In Desktop Mode, open the `/home/deck/.local/share/azahar-emu` folder
+1. In Desktop Mode, open Azahar, File > Open Azahar Folder
-    * `~/.local` is a hidden folder by default.
-In Dolphin (file manager), click the hamburger menu in the top right, click `Show Hidden Files` to see these folders
 2. Delete the `shaders` folder
 3. Try your game again